DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

     - Other environmental issues include earthquakes, power outages, tornados and wind
     - Secondary facilities should be located far enough away from the primary to ensure they won't be damaged by the same event
     - **Recommendations**:
-        - Temperature: Rooms intended primarily to house computers should generally be kept between 59 and 89.6 degrees Fahrenheit (15 and 32 degrees Celsius).
+        - 🔨Temperature: Rooms intended primarily to house computers should generally be kept between 59 and 89.6 degrees Fahrenheit (15 and 32 degrees Celsius).
 Some systems might require even lower temperatures.
-        - Humidity: Humidity in a computer room should be maintained between 20 and 80 percent.
+        - 🔨Humidity: Humidity in a computer room should be maintained between 40 and 60 percent.
 Too much humidity can cause condensation leading to corrosion.
 Too little humidity causes static voltage\electricity to build up.
-        - Static Voltage:
+        - 🔨Static Voltage:
              - 40 can cause Destruction of sensitive circuits and other electronic components
              - 1,000 ca cause Scrambling of monitor displays
              - 1,500 can cause Destruction of data stored on hard drives